dotnet/msbuild/documentation/High-level-overview.md

     NI --> PROJ
  ```

 An example of the imported build logic is the `<Project Sdk="Microsoft.NET.Sdk">` that can be seen in some of the built-in .NET templates.
-This indicates that the project will use build logic logic from the `Microsoft.NET.Sdk` component comes with the .NET SDK.
+This indicates that the project will use build logic from the `Microsoft.NET.Sdk` component comes with the .NET SDK.

 More on this in the [Restore](#restore) section below.